GienekP/menu4car/README.md

 # MENU2CAR

 This utility let's you create a MaxFlash/JCart cart image with your favourite Atari 8-bit games.
+Also, XEX flasher ready to write do some media may be created.
+No more additional tools!

-File types handled:
+Input file types handled:
 - standard Atari Dos binary (extensions: .exe, .xex, .obj, .com eithercase)
-- 1kB, 2kB, 4kB 8kB .car standard cartridge image files (extension: .car eithercase)
+- 1kB, 2kB, 4kB or 8kB .car standard cartridge image files (extension: .car eithercase)

 The example file menu4car.txt contains an input in form of sort of csv file, separated by "|" char.
 It is an UTF-8 encoded file with Polish diacritical letters handling as well as some German letters too.